sidatasciencelab/gender-spacy/blog.md

 ## Introducing Gender spaCy

 In the process of designing this workflow, we also considered the broader applications of such a pipeline.
 The result is [Gender spaCy](https://github.com/sidatasciencelab/gender-spacy), an open-source Python library built on spaCy for identifying gender-specific data in texts.
-For those who do not have Python, there is even a free open-source [application in the cloud](https://gender-spacy.streamlit.app/).

 ![gender spacy logo](images/genderspacy-logo.png)

 Gender spaCy allows users with just two lines of Python to automate the parsing of documents and identifying gender-specific data within the text.
-With a third line, the data can be visualized as the image below demontrates.
+With a third line, the data can be visualized as the image below demonstrates.

 ![example of pipeline](images/result.JPG)

+For those who do not have Python, there is even a free open-source [application in the cloud](https://gender-spacy.streamlit.app/).

 By relying on gender-specific context (as opposed to assigning gender based on first names), Gender spaCy is more sophisticated than existing approaches to identifying and finding women in documents.